-On April 26, 2024, Plaintiffs Mohanarajah and Shah-students at UNC Chapel Hill ("the University," or "UNC")-along with Plaintiffs Dames, Rogers, and Newman, gathered on the University's campus, a central hub for protest and activism, to express solidarity with the nationwide movement across university campuses for Palestinian lives and liberation.
+1. On April 26, 2024, Plaintiffs Mohanarajah and Shah-students at the University of North Carolina at Chapel Hill ("UNC Chapel Hill," "the University," or "UNC")-along with Plaintiffs Dames, Rogers, and Newman, gathered on the University's campus, a central hub for protest and activism, to express solidarity with the nationwide student movement for Palestinian lives and liberation.

-2. As a part of this protest, Plaintiffs participated in establishing a temporary, nonviolent, non-disruptive encampment for several days on Polk Place-one of the campus's large outdoor quads that is open to the public.
+- 2. As a part of this protest, Plaintiffs established a temporary, non-violent, non-disruptive encampment for several days on Polk Place-one of the campus's large outdoor quads that is open to the public.
 The encampment was comprised of camping tents and water pallets.
-Participants engaged in teach-ins, prayer circles, and occasional chants.

-3. The First Amendment protects this activity.
+Participants engaged in teachins, prayer circles, and occasional chants. - 3.
+The First Amendment protects this activity.
 But on April 30, 2024, Defendants Lynch, Lee, Brown, and Wylie ("Officer Defendants"), acting at the direction of University officials, with less than thirty minutes notice to some participants, forcibly cleared the encampment.
-These Defendants unlawfully arrested participants, tearing the cartilage in Plaintiff Rogers' left shoulder and giving Plaintiff Newman a concussion in the process.

-4. Defendants Roberts, Johnson, Rieckenberg, James, Holland, Twiddy, Spangenberg, Cook, and Bullett ("University Defendants") summarily suspended and banned students, including Plaintiff Mohanarajah, from campus without a hearing, and Defendant James summarily issued immediate indefinite campus bans to non-students, including Plaintiffs Dames, Rogers, and Newman.
+These Defendants unlawfully arrested participants, tearing the cartilage in Plaintiff Rogers' left shoulder in the process. - 4.
+Defendants Roberts, Johnson, Rieckenberg, James, Holland, Twiddy, Spangenberg, Cook, and Bullett ("University Defendants") summarily suspended and banned students, including Plaintiff Mohanarajah, from campus without a hearing, and Defendant James summarily issued immediate indefinite campus bans to non-students, including Plaintiffs Dames, Rogers, and Newman.